Chat with us, powered by LiveChat

 You should never use any pan higher than medium heat – whether cast iron, enameled cast iron, stainless steel, or nonstick.

-Again, if you read your nonstick manual, you will see that they don’t recommend heating on anything above medium heat … even for boiling water.
+Again, if you read your nonstick manual (Link no longer available), you will see that they don’t recommend heating on anything above medium heat … even for boiling water.

 Then why do stoves come with high heat options?!
 Well – just think about it.
 Your car’s speedometer shows that it can go up to 120mph.
 But how often do you drive that fast?
 (Hopefully never).
 Just because the capacity is there, doesn’t mean it’s supposed to be used.